kevinpalm/red_hat_customers/report.md

 I think this project has special application to business development and marketing departments for companies which tailor to enterprises.
-The framing of the challenge matches the overall theme of how many businesses are attempting to automate and make data driven their marketing and sales qualified leads.
+The framing of the challenge matches the overall theme of how many businesses are attempting to automate and make data driven processes for "qualifying" their marketing and sales leads.

 ### Problem Statement
 Ultimately, the goal of this project is to create a list of true/false